 The space is a gorgeous all white, natural light studio.
 Allie runs the place, and she’s absolutely fantastic.
 The studio includes various pieces of furniture like a queen-sized bed, various modern-era chairs, sofas, and a chaise.
 There’s even a white desk table where clients can be “working” for their portraits.
 Amenities include large bathrooms to change clothes in, free wifi, complementary refrigerated water, a full sink, and access to a Bluetooth speaker.
 I highly recommend checking it out if you need a studio time!

 I like starting my branding portrait sessions with a couple of headshots.
 I do this because most people are in their heads and are worried about posing initially.
 By starting with the headshot, we eliminate the need to worry about hands, feet, clothing, and 80% of my subject; therefore, we can begin to slow and get everyone comfortable.
-Headshots are straightforward: it’s a simple light set up and a conversation to bring out my client’s personality.
+Also, headshots are straightforward: it’s a simple light setup and a conversation to bring out my client’s personality.
 Meredith was pretty relaxed to start, so it was super easy to get rocking right away.

 While we were shooting, I made sure to keep asking Meredith questions about her business and her life.
 Anything that would spark her personality, provide an idea for the next image, or genuinely influence how I set up and shot a series of pictures so that they would better reflect her brand and vision as best as possible.
-I think one of the essential traits in a photographer is the ability to ask questions that lead them to get the most out of their clients and the images.
+One of the essential traits of a photographer is the ability to ask questions that lead them to get the most out of their clients and the images.

 It was a whirlwind session, and we had a blast working it.
 Arguably the best compliment I received was after I delivered Meredith’s pictures, and she had shared them, one of her friends said, “When I think of Meredith in my head, this is what I see.”
 Nailed it!